The Best Cenotes in Tulum

 And of course, Cenotes are incredibly beautiful.

-The biggest issue you are going to find is choosing which Tulum cenote to go to.
+The biggest issue you are going to find is choosing which of the Tulum cenotes to go to.
 Many of the more popular ones can get super crowded.
 Some are hard to find, but empty of people.
 Others are very expensive.
-You really do need to do your homework in choosing the best cenote.
+You really do need to do your homework in choosing the best Tulum cenote.

-After living in Riviera Maya for three years, I had the chance to visit many cenotes and my best bit of advice would be, to avoid cenotes on Sundays as local residents get to enter for free, and if you want to go to a cenote for ziplining and ATV’s then book a tour with Turismo channel as they will get you to the best cenote depending on what you want to do there.
+After living in Riviera Maya for three years, I had the chance to visit many Tulum cenotes and my best bit of advice would be, to avoid cenotes on Sundays as local residents get to enter for free, and if you want to go to a cenote for ziplining and ATV’s then book a tour with Living Dreams Mexico as they will get you to the best cenote depending on what you want to do there.

 best cenotes near tulum